Hydrospheredata/mist/docs/src/main/tut/use-cases/enterprise-analytics.md

 ### (3/6) Configuring Router

-Mist provides a Endpoints or Routers abstraction that maps incoming HTTP/Messaging requests and CLI commands into underlying Scala & Python programs with actual Mist Jobs.
-It allows building user friendly endpoints by exposing only client specific parameters.
+Mist provides a Functions or Routers abstraction that maps incoming HTTP/Messaging requests and CLI commands into underlying Scala & Python programs with actual Mist Jobs.
+It allows building user friendly REST endpoints by exposing only client specific parameters.
 System parameters like corresponded Java/Python classpath and Spark Context namespace are all set in Router.

 Create or edit file `./my_config/router.conf` to add a router for the log search application: